hundeo:

 Origin & History

-The painter de Wilde painted a black and red short-haired fox terrier in 1806.
-It shows the color of the German Hunting Terrier, whose progenitors obviously come from the Fox Terrier breed.
-In that time these dogs were bred in all possible colors.
-The coat also existed in a rough-haired and a smooth variant.
+The painter de Wilde painted a black and red, short-haired fox terrier in 1806.
+It shows the color of the German Hunting Terrier, whose ancestors obviously go back to the Fox Terrier.

-These colors are also found in other terrier species today.
-All these variants are close to the colors of this terrier.
-Between 1920 and 1930 the Fox Terrier was on the best way to lose his hunting characteristics.
-He was highly stylized as a fashion dog.
-That is why a group of German ground hunters separated from the sport breeding of the Fox Terrier.
+Between 1920 and 1930, the fox terrier lost its hunting qualities.
+It was highly stylized as a fashion dog.
+For this reason, a group of German earth hunters separated from the sport breeding of the Fox Terrier.

-Werner Zangenberg bought the litter and started breeding the German Hunting Terrier.
-Fox terriers were crossed in to bring back the full performance of the dogs.
-But the white color reappeared more and more.
-Eventually Karl E. Gruenewald and Dr. Herbert Lackner succeeded in locating the Old English Roughhaired Terrier in England.
+But the white color kept reappearing.
+Finally, Karl E. Gruenewald and Dr. Herbert Lackner succeeded in locating the Old English wire-haired terrier in England.